Keyboard shortcuts

 This holds for all inputs — heapsort is not adaptive.

 Space.
 Heapsort sorts in place.
-The only auxiliary space is for temporary variables (plus for our defensive copy).
+The only auxiliary space is for temporary variables.

 Properties